-Once America entered the war over 1,400 Chicago-area companies converted almost overnight in a once in history achievement resulting in the placing of the entirety of America’s manufacturing abilities into producing the weapons, foods, medicines, aircraft, ships, and producing a previously territorial army into an unstoppable force of 16.2 men, including 325,000 non-combatant women.
-Except for Detroit, no city produced a greater variety of the needed supplies than Chicago.
+Once America entered the war over 1,400 Chicago-area companies converted almost overnight in a once in history achievement resulting in re-purposing all of America’s vast manufacturing abilities into producing the weapons, foods, medicines, aircraft, ships, and converting a negligible in size army into an unstoppable force of 16.2 men, including 325,000 non-combatant women.
+Except for Detroit, no city produced more armaments and goods than Chicago.
 The locales included among hundreds of others, B-24 and B-29 engine manufacturing and assembly plants, torpedo assembly, portable radio factories, shell-casing manufacturing, even penicillin and other medicines.
-But the valiant efforts of the men at war would not have succeeded without the support and total war production from millions on the Home Front.
+The valiant efforts of the men at war would not have succeeded without the support and total war production from millions on the Home Front.
 Every man, woman, boy and girl did something.

 SCRAP DRIVES AND VICTORY GARDENS In every vacant lot (called ‘prairies’ in Chicago) in every American city, town, and village, so many vegetables were grown – over 40% of what was needed – that the excess was canned and sent to Europe to feed allies and soldiers.
 Every city and town had numerous scrap drives, resulting in millions of tons converted into everything from tanks to ships.
 Everyone did their share and did it enthusiastically.